 In Q2 2013, IMPACT announced the commissioning of the Capire open pit mine and completion of construction of the 200-tpd pilot plant.
 The purpose of the open pit silver test mining and processing operations at Capire was to determine production costs and optimize mining and processing methods in planning for a potentially larger operation in the future.
 The work performed increased the Company's knowledge about the metallurgy of minerals in both districts and has helped define the operating costs at Capire.
-Most of this test work was completed; however, in light of lower silver prices, Mexican mining tax changes, hauling costs and low overall silver grade being mined at Capire, the Company recognized that the open pit test mining operation was not presently economical.
+Most of this test work was completed; however, in light of lower silver prices, Mexican mining tax changes, hauling costs and low overall silver grade being mined at Capire, the Company recognized that the open pit test mining operation was not economical at that time.
 In February 2014, after processing approximately 33,000 tonnes of material, the open pit operations were suspended.
 The Capire plant is currently on care and maintenance.
-Production costs associated with a potential larger operation.
+Production from the Capire open pit may restart in the future with higher metal prices and/or lower unit production costs associated with a potential larger operation.